Geoffrey Dabelko

-Geoffrey D. Dabelko is Professor and Associate Dean at the George V. Voinovich School of Leadership and Public Service at Ohio University in Athens, OH.
-He teaches and conducts applied research in the School's Environmental Studies Program and Master's in Sustainability, Security, and Resilience.
-His recent research focuses on the conflict and cooperation potential of responses to climate change, environmental peacebuilding, and sustainability, climate resilience, and older adults.
+Geoffrey D. Dabelko is a professor at the George V. Voinovich School of Leadership and Public Service at Ohio University in Athens, OH.
+He teaches and conducts research in the School's Environmental Studies Program and its Master's in Sustainability, Security, and Resilience.
+His recent research focuses on backdraft, the conflict and cooperation potential of responses to climate change, environmental peacebuilding, climate resilience and aging.

 Early life and education

 Dabelko grew up in Athens, Ohio, graduating from Athens High School.
 He has an AB in political science from Duke University and a Ph.D. in government and politics from the University of Maryland.

 Career

 From 1997-2012, Dabelko served as director of the Environmental Change and Security Program (ECSP) at the Woodrow Wilson International Center for Scholars in Washington, D.C.
-He continues to work as a senior advisor to the Wilson Center.
-He is also an Associate Senior Fellow with the Stockholm International Peace Research Institute on its Environment of Peace Initiative.
+He continued to work with ECSP as a senior advisor to the Wilson Center until the Wilson Center was shut down in April 2025.
+He also served as an Associate Senior Fellow with the Stockholm International Peace Research Institute on its Environment of Peace Initiative.
 From 2012-2018, he served as director of Ohio University's Environmental Studies Program.
+From 2016-2022, he was am Associate Dean at the Voinovich School.
 He has held previous positions at the Carnegie Endowment for International Peace's Foreign Policy and the Council on Foreign Relations.

-Dabelko is a member of the United Nations Environment Programme’s Expert Advisory Group on Environment, Conflict, and Peacebuilding.
-He is a board member at Population Reference Bureau and a founding board member of the Environmental Peacebuilding Association.
-He is an editorial board member of the journal Case Studies in the Environment, published through University of California Press.
+Dabelko is a former member of the United Nations Environment Programme's Expert Advisory Group on Environment, Conflict, and Peacebuilding.
+He was a board member (and former board chair) at Population Reference Bureau and a founding board member of the Environmental Peacebuilding Association.
+He is an editorial board member of the journal Environment and Security published by Sage and Case Studies in the Environment, published through University of California Press.
 Dabelko was a lead author on the 5th Assessment of the Intergovernmental Panel on Climate Change, Working Group II Chapter 12 on "Human Security."
-He is a chapter author on the 5th U.S. National Climate Assessment.
+He was a chapter author on "Climate Effects on U.S. International Interests" of the 5th U.S. National Climate Assessment.